The Revd Associate Professor Fergus King

 This research is then complemented by a hermeneutics of correspondence (Clodovis Boff) or resonance (Fidon Mwombeki) to suggest appropriate missiological theory and practice for our very different circumstances.

-Fergus has also been influenced strongly by a lived experience and study of Christian faith in Africa and holds the view that African theological thinking and discourse should not be relegated to the sidelines of contemporary theology, or made to conform to the agendas of the North and West, and, indeed, that there needs to be, as an act of justice, an increased recognition of the contribution made historically by African thinkers to Christianity.
+Fergus has also been influenced strongly by a lived experience and study of Christian faith in Africa and holds the view that African theological thinking and discourse must not be relegated to the sidelines of contemporary theology, or made to conform to the agendas of the North and West.
+Indeed, that there needs to be, as an act of justice and historical integrity, an increased recognition of the contribution made historically by African thinkers to Christianity, particularly in antiquity.

 Current Research Areas